 Rent and other invoices and payment reminders are sent to the tenant by email to the email address provided by the tenant.
 Rent invoices can also be sent as e-invoices.
 The tenant must ensure that the email address listed in the lessor’s electronic system is kept up to date.
 The rent and other fees are paid in advance by the 6th of each calendar month to the bank account or recipient specified by the lessor.
 If the tenant fails to make the payments by the specified due date, a penalty interest will be changed in accordance with the Interest Act.
 Penalty interest is invoiced every six months and the invoice is delivered by email.
 In addition, the tenant must pay any expenses resulting from the collection of the delayed payments.

 7. Deposit payment

 When the tenant rents an apartment, he or she must pay to the lessor a deposit payment as a security for fulfilling his or her liabilities under the rental contract.
-The administrative board of the lessor will confirm the amount of the deposit payment.
 No interest will be paid to the deposit payment.
 The lessor will return the deposit payment to the tenant once the rental contract has ended if the tenant has returned the keys to the apartment to the lessor, the apartment is handed over in a normal condition, there are no overdue rents of other fees, and the tenant has fulfilled all other obligations under the rental contract.
 The lessor can use the deposit payment to settle any outstanding claims without hearing the tenant on the matter.
 The tenant cannot use the deposit payment to cover the final rent payment.